freeman-lab/gl-scene/README.md

 #### materials

 Materials define the appearance of shapes, and how they interact with lights.
 Rather than predefine all matrials, `gl-scene` is designed so that materials can be published as npm modules!
 The module [`gl-scene-material`](https://github.com/freeman-lab/gl-scene-material) defines and tests a common format for materials, which is simply a shader and list of properties that can be set.
-You can then specify materials for shapes and add them to your scene:
+You can then specify materials for shapes by name and add them to your scene:

 ```javascript
 var material = require('gl-scene-normal-material')